rsh52/ML_Notes/Statistical Learning.md

 ### Ch 3.3.3 Potential Problems

 1) Non-linearity of the response-predictor relationships
+    - Residual plots can be used to map out residuals.
+If a pattern exists, it could be indicative the model is poor.
 2) Correlation of error terms
+    - Leads to an unwarranted sense of confidence in our model.
+Residuals can again be plotted, but in the example of time series if it can be seen that adjacent residuals are close in value, it can indiciate a positive correlation.
+This is considered **_tracking_**.
 3) Non-constant variance of error terms
+    - Non-constance in error terms can be identified with **_heteroscedasticity_** which is shown in a "funnel shape" in the residuals plot (i.e. the magnitude of the residuals increases with the fitted values).
 4) Outliers
+    - Residual plots can be used to identify outliers.
+Outliers can greatly affect RSE and $R^2$ values.
+Outliers come up with when the response is unusual given the predictor.
 5) High-leverage points
+    - Conversely, high-leverage occurs when there is an unusual predictor i.e. a predictor value is vastly different from the others.
+It is very important to identify these value because they can invalidate the entire fit of the model.
+Computing an observation's leverage is done with the equation defined by the **_leverage statistic_**, which varies for different models.
 6) Collinearity
+    - Occurrs when two or more predictors are closely related.
+This can create difficulty in determining the effect a predictor has.
+There can also exist **_multicollinearity_** when 3+ variables have high correlation even if they do not as pairs.
+A correlation matrix can help visually determine collineartiy, but not always, and you may want to employ the **_variance inflation factor_** (VIF).